GSA-TTS/identity-handbook/_articles/infrastructure-acceptance-criteria.md

 >
 > *Acceptance Criteria:*
 >
-> 1. Users *are* able to upload files to the bucket via the web form in `dev`
+> 1. Users *are* able to upload files to the bucket via the web form in `prod`
 > 2. Bucket policy/permissions fall within specifications for compliance/security, while still providing access for #1
-> 3. Web application is working properly and passing health checks in `dev`
+> 3. Web application is working properly and passing health checks in `prod`

 In this Issue:
 1. The audience, their needs, and the impact/value resulting from this Issue being completed, are all clearly defined